 Having been through diagnosis, surgery, surveillance and chemotherapy I can say from experience how extraordinary our cancer control system is in Canada.
 My survival is a testament to how important ongoing cancer research is.

-On October 11, 2020 Andrew will celebrate 15 years as a cancer survivor…but his story is just one of dozens in our immediate network.
+On October 11, 2020 Andrew celebrated 15 years as a cancer survivor…but his story is just one of dozens in our immediate network.
 Dear friends have been diagnosed, treated and are either cured or are living with cancer.
 Loved ones have battled and succumbed to the disease.
 Throughout we have supported each other, cried together and stayed united in our vision.

 As an advocate for cancer research and enhanced care, I have said countless times that our goal is "to see a world free from cancer in my lifetime".